fieldtrip/website/faq/how_can_i_visualize_the_different_geometrical_objects_that_are_needed_for_forward_and_inverse_computations.md

 ---
 title: How can I visualize the different geometrical objects that are needed for forward and inverse computations?
-tags: [faq, source, forward, inverse, warning]
+tags: [faq, source, headmodel, inverse, warning]
 ---

 # How can I visualize the different geometrical objects that are needed for forward and inverse computations?